Accepting ACH Payments with Stripe

 |Receipt of transaction||Prompt your customer to print the authorization and retain a hard copy or electronic copy, and send an e-mail receipt of the processed transaction to your customer.|

 |Process for revocation||Your authorization flow must provide your customer with a method to revoke authorization by notifying you, so be sure to include a telephone number and/or e-mail address where your customer can contact you.
 You should display this information on the authorization page and receipt/confirmation sent to the customer after the transaction has been completed.|

 Obtaining the proper authorization for your ACH transaction is the most important step you can take to ensure compliance with the network rules and protect yourself against disputes, return fees, and reversed transactions.

 While payments via credit and debit cards are typically reflected in your pending balance almost instantly, payments via ACH take 4-5 business days to process and be reflected in your pending balance.
 Payments made with Stripe are labeled with ACH type WEB for payments from individuals and CCD for payments from businesses.

 Some ACH users may see a lower limit of $2,000 USD per transaction while they establish their account history with Stripe.
 If you would like to discuss increasing this limit sooner, please contact us.

 ACH refunds must be initiated within 90 days after the original payment.
 Similar to the delays introduced to payments with ACH, refunds will also require additional time to process—typically 4-5 business days.
-When refunding an ACH payment, any Stripe fees are also refunded to you.

 A refund can only be processed after the payment process has completed.
 For example, if a refund is initiated immediately after a payment is made, there will be a 4-5 business day delay before the refund transfer process begins.